The Mount of Olives History - An Introduction (520BC-85AD)

 11- And the dove came in to him in the evening; and, lo, in her mouth was an Olive leaf plucked off: so Noah knew that the waters were abated from off the earth.

 Even the world's most august political institutions recognize the Olive Branch of Peace and other Biblical accounts in their ceremony and symbols and designs though they deny the power thereof.
-Could this generation be the one Jesus the Nazarene declared would cry out, "Peace, peace" when there really is no peace?
-It seems that 21st Century mankind - with all his genius and technology might be an excellent candidate to attempt to usurp God's character and authority, finally causing Him to rise up and call things "quits".
+It makes you wonder: Could this generation be the one Jesus the Nazarene declared would cry out, "Peace, peace" when there really is no peace?
+It seems that 21st Century mankind - with all its genius and technology might be an excellent candidate to attempt to usurp God's character and authority, finally causing Him to rise up and call things "quits".

 But Christ is risen.